Chahnaz-Kbaisi/ETL-Project/README.md

 ***

 Our data source extraction was from csv files.
 After deep exploration of the data we needed for this project, we started the retrieval process by writing the code for extraction and then running it through transformation steps to get it ready for loading.
 In the extraction step, we read csv files and saved them into pandas dataframe for the next step.

+# Transform
+***

+Then we transformed the datasets to accommodate the objectives of our project, this included cleaning the data, removing the null data, selecting needed columns, renaming, picking and joining them.
+During this step, we were forced to drop some of the datasets because the columns we planned to use in the joining did not contain the necessary data for the process.
+We were then left with only two datasets that we could possibly join.
+Then we created the new datasets with selected columns and checked the data types to prevent errors during loading.
+We saved the new cleaned and modified datasets into an output folder in csv file form.

+# Load
+***

+For the final step (i.e., loading), we picked postgres to load the datasets into a database.
+Since we divided our project into three parts, we decided to create three different databases, one for each part.
+In an effort to make our ETL pipeline easier to use, we adjusted it so users can navigate to the database they need for their analysis.
+During loading, we created the connection to postgres and then created tables in pgAdmin localhost, and finally loaded the csv files that we saved into the tables.
+This finalized our loading process and the ETL steps were completed.

+# Process Limitations
+***

+We then attempted to analyze some of our data to answer parts of the key questions that were used to build our project.
+However, due to the limited time and the scope of the project we restricted our analysis to some rudimentary elements that highlight some of the data’s salient features.

+In combing the data, one of the major problems was that periods for different datasets varied and were hard to align.
+Moreover, classification of opioid related deaths is complex and applied differently across health agencies.
+Thus, we had to employ a simple definition for the event to standardized its tabulation in our data.
+Reporting of these data are complex and not all states provide the information uniformly, which makes combining of datasets challenging.
+In addition, due to the sensitive nature of this topic, some of the data is not available due to privacy issues, which creates gaps in the datasets.
+Finally, there were some inconsistencies in the transformed data because  some of the parameters were presented as true/false (nominal data) or female/male and needed to be converted to Boolean.

+# Data Analysis
+***

+# Languages & Libraries
+***
+> * Jupyter Notebook
+> * PostgresSQL
+> * SQLAlchemy
+> * Python
+> * Pandas
+> * Plotly Express